greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 After changing this configuration parameter, Greenplum Database must be restarted for the change to take effect.

-The Greenplum Database metrics collection extension, when enabled, sends the collected metrics over UDP to a Tanzu Greenplum Command Center agent<sup>1</sup>.
+The Greenplum Database metrics collection extension, when enabled, sends the collected metrics over UDP to a VMware Greenplum Command Center agent<sup>1</sup>.

 **Note:** <sup>1</sup>The metrics collection extension is included in VMware's commercial version of Greenplum Database.
-Tanzu Greenplum Command Center is supported only with Tanzu Greenplum.
+VMware Greenplum Command Center is supported only with VMware Greenplum.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|